tooky/kosli-playground/README.md

 - Leave `Exclude scaling events` checked
 - Switch `Compliance Calculation Require artifacts to have provenance` to `On`
 - Click the blue `[Save environment]` button
+- Open a tab in your browser for the `playground-prod` Kosli Environment as we will often review how it changes

 ## Set the variables in the `.env` file at the root of the repo